feature-engine/feature_engine/docs/contribute/contribute_code.rst

     $ git commit -m "my commit message"

-and make sure to include an informative but succinct commit message in the present tense, for example "fixes style in imputation error message".
+and make sure to include an informative but succinct commit message in the present tense, for example "fix style in imputation error message".

 The previous commands will commit all files that have changes.
 If you want to commit just 1 or 2 files, you can do so as follows::